michu2k/Accordion/README.md

   }
 });

-// Define several accordions with the same options new Accordion(['.container-first', '.container-second'], {});
+// Define several accordions with the same options (pass an array with selectors) new Accordion(['.container-first', '.container-second'], {});

+// or pass an array with HTMLElements const accordions = Array.from(document.querySelectorAll('.accordion-container'));
+new Accordion(accordions, {});

 // Detach events
-var accordion = new Accordion('.container-first');
+const accordion = new Accordion('.container-first');
 accordion.detachEvents();
 ```